 Appleton will update the Brochure from time-to-time.
 Consistent with the Form ADV disclosure requirements, the Firm will ensure that clients receive a summary of any material changes to this and subsequent Brochures within 120 days of the close of Appleton's fiscal year and will provide clients with other interim disclosures regarding material changes, as necessary.

-Please be advised that no material changes have been made since Appleton last filed its Brochure on March 12, 2024.
+Please be advised that there has been one material change to the Brochure since it was last filed on March 25, 2025.